arangodb/docs-hugo/site/content/3.12/deploy/arangosync/deployment/arangodb-cluster.md

 ---
-title: ArangoDB cluster
+title: Set up ArangoDB clusters for Datacenter-to-Datacenter Replication
 menuTitle: ArangoDB Cluster
 weight: 5
-description: >-
+description: ''
-  There are several ways to start an ArangoDB cluster
 archetype: default
 ---
 There are several ways to start an ArangoDB cluster.
 This section focuses